-South Carolina Department of Mental Health plan on eventually launching statewide hotline - South Carolina Radio Network
+SC mental health agency launches county mental health crisis hotline, with plans to expand statewide - South Carolina Radio Network

 The South Carolina Department of Mental Health is introducing a new mental crisis hotline in Berkley County.

-Department director Amanda Gilchrist told South Carolina Radio Network that it determines if you’re calling for a crisis, an emergency, or looking for information.
-“This is for the community.
-It doesn’t matter if you’re insured, uninsured.”
+Department director Amanda Gilchrist told South Carolina Radio Network that those working the line determines if callers have a crisis, an emergency, or are simply looking for information.

+“This is for the community,” she said.
+“It doesn’t matter if you’re insured or uninsured.”

-Gilchrist said that it helps to cut down the amount of time that law enforcement is on the scene and that it helps to get a person to the appropriate level of care,” said
+Gilchrist said the new line could help to cut down the amount of time Berkeley County law enforcement spends responding to a potential issue.
+“It helps to get a person to the appropriate level of care,” she said.

-It will also get patients where they need to be instead of just taking them to the ER, which is the current protocol.
+It will also get patients where they need to be rather than first responders taking them to the emergency room under current protocol.

 Gilchrist said they plan on eventually launching the hotline statewide.
 “Some of our community partners want to get together and figure out how we can make this happen for the entire state.”